My company wants to buy hydroxyapatite from a new supplier—will it be the same as what we’ve been using?

 If you reach a point where you believe a supplier could provide a good equivalent—or better alternative—to the material you’re currently using, then it’s time to begin testing.
 Order a small quantity and test it in your process.
 Then do that again many times, ideally using different batches of the sample material from the potential vendor each time so that you can compare results.

 You’ve likely already optimized the system that will be using that material to produce a specific product or outcome—testing allows you to identify how good a fit the replacement material might be.
 The more it performs like what you’ve used before, the less you’ll have to adjust a process that already works.
-Testing samples from different lots/batches of the the same material, and assessing the consistency of the results, can reveal how uniform the quality of the material actually is from the potential supplier.
+Testing samples from different lots/batches of the same material, and assessing the consistency of the results, can reveal how uniform the quality of the material actually is from the potential supplier.
 Consistency of performance is key!

 Speaking from experience, powders can be really tricky.
 Even slight changes in composition are capable of creating significant disruptions in pre-existing systems.
 It’s critical to find a new supplier that is willing to understand your production methodologies and intended outcomes.
 They should be able to offer material solutions that match the scale at which you’re operating—adjusting powders for optimum flowability if your production volumes are high, for example.
 They should be able to identify the differences that might be needed according to your final objective: after all, a hydroxyapatite powder for a plasma spray coating is very different from the hydroxyapatite that will be part of the bioink used to 3D-print a spinal implant.